Central Vietnam

-The name Trung Bộ was used by the king Bảo Đại when he established administrative level higher than Province in 1945, instead of the Trung Kỳ which recalled the French occupation.
+The name Trung Bộ was used by the emperor Bảo Đại when he established administrative level higher than Province in 1945, instead of the Trung Kỳ which recalled the French occupation.
 This name was officially used by government of the Democratic Republic of Vietnam and is popularly used today.

 Administration

 Central Vietnam includes 3 administrative regions, which in turn comprises 19 First Tier units.